philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): Base

 A plot of the fertility rates of the mothers.
+Unless the gestation period parameter is set to zero, it is expected that the output rates should be lower than the input rates.
 TODO: Change this into a test

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-39](figure/unnamed-chunk-39.png)